hhony/jetbot/README.md

      roslaunch app robot.launch

+__Note: This will build on either armv7 or x64.__ There are compiler flags included in the submodules and cmake to include the appropriate compiler flags as well as source headers necessary for either.
+We primarily developed on x64 and tested on ARM, and so keeping the trees in sync was a bit time consuming.

-To build this on the Jetson, with an ARM processor, you will have to build ROS from source.
+__To build this on the Jetson,__ with an ARM processor, you will have to build ROS from source.
 This requires python tools and a separate workspace that acts like `/opt/ros/indigo/share`.
 DO NOT USE `apt-get install ros-indigo-*` if you are going this route - it will not work.
 You will then have to remove one additional file after the above is working:

      rm jetbot/bsp/ros/CATKIN_IGNORE

-Removing this file will allow you to build on the ARM process and link the forked version of `stereo_image_proc` into the `catkin_make` command.
+Removing this file will allow you to build on the ARM processor and link the forked version of `stereo_image_proc` into the `catkin_make` command.
 Again you will not be using the standard apt-get package route, so do not install them in parallel.

 ### Description of jetbot ###
 This repo is a subtree started from of a larger project (called 'beast') which I worked on in early 2015.
 A few roboticists in the bay area got together to build a robot for a NASA challenge.
 I built a stereo camera from off-the-shelf parts, 3D printed models of the prototype, hardware synced the device, calibrated and added ROS node to the tree.
 In large part, my efforts were accomplished with the assistance of another teammate: Bruno Hexsel.